openflighthpc/openflight-docs/stack/deploy-stack/openflight-omnia.md

 - Set the variables for your chosen storage (`roles/storage-TYPE/vars/main.yml`)
 - Set the variables for your chosen user management solution (`roles/users-TYPE/vars/main.yml`)

-Note: If network forwarding to the Internal (Cluster Primary) Network is not configured, Ansible can utilise SSH T unnels via the headnode as follows:
+!!!info Nodes Behind a Gateway / Controller Outside of Network If network forwarding to the Internal (Cluster Primary) Network is not configured, Ansible can utilise SSH Tunnels via the headnode as follows:
 ```
 node01    ansible_host=10.10.0.1 ansible_ssh_common_args='-o ProxyJump=10.10.0.1'
 ```
-If utilising the above, the remote user may need to be specified in the ProxyJump argument (e.g. `ProxyJump-root@1 0.10.0.1`) and `sshpass` may be required on the _Deployment Server_.
+If utilising the above, the remote user may need to be specified in the ProxyJump argument (e.g. `ProxyJump-root@10.10.0.1`) and `sshpass` may be required on the _Deployment Server_.
 It may also be necessary to disable SSH Host Key Checking with `export ANSIBLE_HOST_KEY_CHECKING=false`.
+!!!

+!!!warning SSH with Password
-Note: Using password authentication with SSH proxies introduces many teething issues with Ansible therefore it is recommended that all hosts in the _Cluster Skeleton_ have the public SSH key from the _Deployment Server_ in the r oot user's authorized_keys file.
+Using password authentication with SSH proxies introduces many teething issues with Ansible therefore it is recommended that all hosts in the _Cluster Skeleton_ have the public SSH key from the _Deployment Server_ in the root user's authorized_keys file.
+!!!

 ## Deploy Stack